bkbilly/lnxlink/README.md

 # Features
- - **System control:** Shutdown, Restart, Send Keys, Notify, Media, Screen On/Off, open URL/File, bash.
+ - **System control:** Shutdown, Restart, Suspend, Send Keys, Notify, Media, Screen On/Off, open URL/File, bash, Keep Alive.
- - **System monitor:** CPU, Ram, Network, Media, Microphone, Idle, Bluetooth battery, Disk usage, Required restart, Nvidia GPU.
+ - **System monitor:** CPU, Ram, Network, Media, Microphone, Idle, Battery, Disk usage, Required restart, Nvidia GPU, Camera, Memory, Update required.
  - **Home Assistant:** Uses MQTT Autodiscovery to create entities and shows if update is required.
  - **No sudo required:** No need to be root user to install and use, unless used on server setup.
- - **Easily expanded:** Any new module is automatically imported.
+ - **Easily expanded:** Any new module is automatically imported and custom modules can be added.

 # Installation
 Install or update: